Liz Katz Climbs Stairs In Booty Shorts & Bust-Boosting Top

 She captioned the sexy share by hyping her big comeback on the platform after almost a week of radio silence.
 And if the rabid fan response was any indication, her post was well worth the wait.

-In little more than an hour after going live, the sultry snap had already racked up well over 20,000 likes.
-Moreover, the comments section was inundated with shout-outs and love declarations from her smitten supporters.
+In little more than an hour after going live, the snap had already racked up well over 20,000 likes.
+Moreover, the comments section was inundated with shoutouts and declarations of love from her smitten supporters.

-“Mmm oh yes the booty is back,” wrote one commenter, who emphasized their feelings with a heart emoji as well as a peach emoji.
+"Mmm oh yes the booty is back," one commenter wrote, who emphasized their feelings with a heart emoji as well as a peach emoji.

-“And not a moment too soon!” concurred another admirer.
-“We missed you dearly.”
+"And not a moment too soon!" another admirer concurred.
+"We missed you dearly."

-“Welcome back!
-My news feed is going to be so much better now!” exclaimed a third fan.
+"Welcome back!
+My news feed is going to be so much better now!" a third fan exclaimed.

 As a result, her sizable bosom and striking face were both well-evidenced on the frame.
-Katz sported a suggestive expression that was bolstered by her piercing eyes, one of which was partially obscured by her loose bangs, and her glistening, magenta-hued lips.
+Katz sported a suggestive expression that was bolstered by her piercing eyes, one of which was partially obscured by her loose bangs and her glistening, magenta-hued lips.

-Katz’s top was made of a thin, white material that was ribbed vertically.
+Katz's top was made of a thin white material that was ribbed vertically.
 The garment seemingly melded to her breasts and also appeared to be partially unbuttoned down the front.
 Her shorts, meanwhile, looked to be made from a knit sweater-like material.
 They conformed tightly to her tempting assets while leaving the undersides of her cheeks uncovered.

 Just below her shorts, Katz's sensuous thighs and the "PRESS START" tattoo set that graced them were equally as alluring.
 She completed the look with what looked to be knee-high stockings.